Building a Real-Time Barcode QR Code Scanner with Node.js for Desktop and Web

 Node.js Web Application

-Create a web.js file, in which we add the following code to launch a web server:
+Create a web.js file and add the following code to launch a web server:

 var fs=require("fs");